Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 meaningless.
 A maverick computer scientists said the idea of a robot loving was obscene, no matter what a robot could be programmed to do.
-The chairman ruled them out of order, accepting the general computer science view that R781 didn’t actually love Travis.
+The chairman ruled them out of order, accepting the general computer science view that R781 didn’t actually love 泰维斯.
-The professor of pediatrics said that the download of R781’s instrumen- tal observations essentially confirmed R781’s diagnosis and prognosis—with some qualifications that the chairman did not give him time to state.
-Travis was very sick and frail, and would have died but for the robot’s action.
-More- over, the fact that R781 had carried Travis for many hours and gently rocked him all the time was important in saving the baby, and a lot more of it would be needed.
+The professor of pediatrics said that the download of R781’s instrumen- tal observations essentially confirmed R781’s diagnosis and prognosis—with some qualifications that the chairman did not give him time to state. 泰维斯 was very sick and frail, and would have died but for the robot’s action.
+More- over, the fact that R781 had carried 泰维斯 for many hours and gently rocked him all the time was important in saving the baby, and a lot more of it would be needed.
 Much more TLC than the baby would get in even the best child welfare centers.
 The pediatrician said he didn’t know about the precedent, but the particular baby’s survival chances would be enhanced by leaving it in the robot’s charge for at least another ten days.
-The Anti-Robot League argued that the long term cost to humanity of having robots simulate persons in any way outweighed the possible benefit of saving this insignificant human.
-What kind of movement will Travis join when he grows up?
+The Anti-机器人 League argued that the long term cost to humanity of having robots simulate persons in any way outweighed the possible benefit of saving this insignificant human.
+What kind of movement will 泰维斯 join when he grows up?
 93 million took this position.
-Robot Central pointed out that actions such as R781’s would be very rare, because only the order “Love the fucking baby yourself” had increased the value of simulating love to the point that caused action.
+机器人 Central pointed out that actions such as R781’s would be very rare, because only the order “Love the fucking baby yourself” had increased the value of simulating love to the point that caused action.
-Robot Central further pointed out that as soon as R781 computed that the baby would survive—even barely survive—without its aid, the rule about not pretending to be human would come to dominate, and R781 would drop the baby like a hot potato.
-If you want R781 to continue caring for Travis after it computes that bare survival is likely, you had better tell us to give it an explicit order to keep up the baby’s care.
+机器人 Central further pointed out that as soon as R781 computed that the baby would survive—even barely survive—without its aid, the rule about not pretending to be human would come to dominate, and R781 would drop the baby like a hot potato.
+If you want R781 to continue caring for 泰维斯 after it computes that bare survival is likely, you had better tell us to give it an explicit order to keep up the baby’s care.
 This caused an uproar in the committee, each of whose members had been